vihaanvajpeyi/Team-Vocalize/README.md

 This work focuses on constrained-vocabulary communication rather than open-vocabulary speech transcription.

-The dataset consists of recordings from a limited number of pediatric dysarthric users and therefore should not be interpreted as a general-purpose dysarthric speech-recognition system.
+The dataset consists of recordings from a limited number of pediatric dysarthric users and therefore, in its current stage, is not fit to serve as a general-purpose dysarthric speech-recognition system.

 Future work would include: